Sinmson/WhatsApp/README.md

 <!-- <p style="text-align: center;"><img src="https://raw.githubusercontent.com/nrwl/nx/master/images/nx-logo.png" width="450"></p> -->

-This project is a (frontend) replica of [WhatsApp (Web)](https://web.whatsapp.com)
+This project is a (frontend) replica of [WhatsApp (Web)](https://web.whatsapp.com) The chat functionality will be implemented with Firebase and does not work with WhatsApp.

 - [WhatsApp](#whatsapp)
   - [Why](#why)